nikhil-kotecha/Generating_Music/README.md

 			- specify keep_prob = 1 - drop out rate

-All models, loss graphs, and generated midi files are restored/saved to/from a folder i.e. Generating_Music/Output/Save_Model_Name
+All models, loss graphs, and generated midi files are automatically saved to a folder i.e. Generating_Music/Output/Save_Model_Name
-		    where "Generating_Music" is the working directory and the subdirectory "Output" is reserved for all the generated files.
+		    where "Generating_Music" is the working directory and the subdirectory "Output" is reserved for all the generated files. models are restored from the same corresponding directories

+Latest .MIDI files are under Ouptput/Piano_Midi2